totapulk/homedeck/README.md

 1. **The controller is deliberately dumb.** The ESP32 sends `ROTATE ±n` and `PRESS` — nothing else.
 It has no idea what a light, a room or a brightness level is.
-The app decides what an input *means*; the backend decides what the world *is*.
+The app decides what an input means, the backend decides what the world is.
 Firmware never needs reflashing when the product changes.
 2. **Relative events, not absolute values.** A rotary encoder emits deltas, so a knob can never fight a change made from the phone or the wall switch.
 (A potentiometer would have been